 8 Ways to Keep Your Leptin Levels Regulated

 1. Get Enough Fibre

-Increase your daily dietary fibre consumption by eating fibreous foods such as whole grains, legumes, and oatmeal and/or supplementing with PGX.
+Increase your daily dietary fibre consumption by eating fibreous foods such as whole grains, legumes, and oatmeal.
 Fibre gives you a feeling of fullness, causing your intestinal tract to send a signal to your brain to release more leptin.

 2. Limit Fructose Consumption

 Fructose inhibits your leptin receptors, especially high fructose corn syrup.
 The main culprits are processed goods because fructose is inexpensive and often used in sodas, cookies, and other sweet snacks.
 The easiest way to cut this from your diet is to eat whole foods – foods that most closely resemble their natural state.

 Say no to simple carbs (refined, sugary, processed and generally white) because they spike your insulin levels, which leads to resistance and disrupts your leptin production.
 Increase your daily complex carbohydrate consumption from fruits and vegetables.
 They are sources of fibre and water and eating more will tell your brain that you are full, without a high calorie intake.
 You can also include in moderation whole oats and pastas, quinoa, and brown rice.

 Protein will not only fuel your body for the day by making you feel fuller, buy it will also kickstart you leptin levels.
 Try not to rely too heavily on cereals because they contain lectin and bind to your leptin receptors, thereby hampering leptin’s ability to do its job.

 5. Take Omega-3